Roger Mainwaring (judge): Career

 Roger came to Ireland in 1569 in the entourage of Sir Edward Fitton, the elder, his future father-in-law, who had been appointed Lord President of Connaught.
-He purchased substantial lands in County Dublin and County Meath, most of which he bequeathed to his second wife Margaret for her life.
+He purchased substantial lands in County Dublin and County Meath, most of which he bequeathed to his second wife Margaret for her lifetime.
 He lived for a time at Ferns Castle, County Wexford, which belonged to Margaret's family, the Maistersons.

-Roger became Chief Remembrancer of the Exchequer of Ireland in 1575, and third Baron of the Court of Exchequer (Ireland) in 1578.
+Roger became Chief Remembrancer of the Exchequer of Ireland in 1575, (his main job was to prepare the Court files for the Barons to read), and third Baron of the Court of Exchequer (Ireland) in 1577.
 In 1576 he was one of the numerous highly-placed Irish officials appointed by the Queen to a commission to "make an inquisition in several counties for concealed lands of monasteries and attainted persons".
 He was superseded as Remembrancer in 1583, and since he had returned to Nantwich by 1585, presumably he stepped down as a judge at the same time.
 He was clearly seen as something of an expert on the Irish finances, as he was summoned back to Ireland from his retirement in 1585 to assist the Chief Auditor of Ireland in dealing with the Exchequer receipts.
 He was still purchasing property in Ireland as late as 1587.

 Marriages and children

 He was married twice: firstly in 1571 to one of the daughters of Sir Edward Fitton and Ann Warburton, who seems to have died young without issue; and secondly before 1577 to Margaret Maisterson, daughter of Sir Thomas Maisterson of Nantwich and Ferns, head of a prosperous family from Nantwich, and a relative of Roger through his mother Margery Mainwaring.
-He was a leading figure in the South of Ireland, where he became Seneschal of County Wexford.
+Sir Thomas was a leading figure in the South of Ireland, where he became Seneschal of County Wexford.
 Her mother was Catherine (or Cecily) de Clere of County Kilkenny.
 According to his last will, which was admitted to probate on 1 May 1590, Roger had five children, three sons and two daughters, by his second marriage.
-His eldest son Richard (born at his grandfather's home, Ferns Castle, County Wexford, in 1577), succeeded to most of his father's estates, although the family's "chief mansion house" at Nantwich, as well as the Irish lands, were left to Roger's widow Margaret for her life.
+His eldest son Richard (born at his grandfather's home, Ferns Castle, County Wexford, in 1577), succeeded to most of his father's estates, although the family's "chief mansion house" at Nantwich, as well as the Irish lands, were left to Roger's widow Margaret for her lifetime.

 He died early in 1590.
 His widow was still alive in 1608.
 His daughter, the younger Margaret, who seems to have been his eventual heiress, married Sir Edward Dod of Edge Hall, Prebendary of Chester, the head of an ancient Cheshire family, and had issue.